Your insurance company must find you a doctor. Hold them to it.

 And the circle begins anew.

 This practice is not correct.
-Your health insurance company is obliged to find you a doctor by law.
-Providing you with a list of possibilities does not sufficiently follow this law.
-The Ministry of Health has recently confirmed that.
+Your health insurance company is obliged to help you find a doctor by law.
+Providing you with a list of all possibilities does not sufficiently follow this law.
+The Ministry of Health has once confirmed that.
 To support their claim, the given authority has published a detailed guide on how to look for a doctor correctly.
 This is the content of this guide, translated to English:

 How to find a doctor: a guide published by the Ministry of Health